ExSidius/OpenWebsite/README.md

 `python open_site.py firefox facebook netflix youtube`

-Also note that the command for your default browser if `def`, as in -
+Also note that the command for your default browser is `def`, as in -

 `python open_site.py def pizzahut`